BasicWolf/zblog/src/content/articles/2024-09-29-testified-documentation/testified-documentation.rst

    Spectest starts with a simple smoke test. :spectest:`test.test_smoke.test_smoke`.

-The build reads the test results from XML above, passes successfully and outputs a Sphinx-based HTML manual.
+The build reads test results from the XML above, passes successfully and outputs a Sphinx-based HTML manual.
 However, if we simulate a test failure by changing the verified name to ``:spectest:`test_ABCD```, the build breaks along:

 .. code-block:: none

-   reading sources...
-[100%] index /home/zaur/projects/sphinx-spec-test/doc/source/index.rst:13: ERROR: TEST test_ABCD not found [docutils] looking for now-outdated files... none found
+   /home/zaur/.../index.rst:13: ERROR: TEST test_ABCD not found [docutils]

 That's the idea in a nutshell.
 To me it sounds *technically* simple enough to get